-The new development process was named "Advanced Processing Build" (APB).
-Early APBs were numbered sequentially (e.g., APB-1); later they were numbered according to the year in which they were developed (e.g., APB-98 for 1998).
-As indicated above, the ASTO-PMS4252 developed process evolved into an extensive set of interrelated working groups.
-The program managers actively identified and managed intra- and inter-working group dependencies and dependencies between the WG and participating organizations.
+The Advanced Processing Build" (APB) Transition Plan specified organizational level responsibilities and dependencies.
+Early APBs were numbered sequentially (e.g., APB-1).
+Later they were numbered according to the year in which they were developed (e.g., APB-98 for 1998).
+In execution, the ASTO/PMS4252-developed process evolved into an extensive set of interrelated working groups with membership across multiple organizations.
+The program managers actively identified and managed intra- and inter-working group dependencies and dependencies between WGs and participating organizations.

-In an early example of this management, one ASTO program manager, in the face of confusion among the working groups, identified specific dependencies and the means by which they should be satisfied.
-These were laid out in a long directive to the WG, transmitted via email (Zarnich, 1996).

-In this note, he specified three working groups, their work tasks, the technical and programmatic uncertainties surrounding them, and his decision rationale.
-He specified coordination dependencies with other WGs, the Navy Lab, a commercial contractor, and expected dependencies within the WG itself.
-He also directed the addition of WG members in order to ensure the right level of technical expertise was involved.
-Included in these directions were WG charters, performance milestones, work products, and deadlines.
-It is important to note that this directive memo included a traditional project plan in Microsoft Project format.
+In an early example of this management, the ASTO Chief Engineer, in the face of confusion among the working group participants over work priorities and responsibilities, identified specific dependencies and the means by which they should be satisfied.
+These were laid out in a long directive to the WG, transmitted via email.
+(Zarnich, 1996) In this note, he specified three working groups, their technical work tasks, priorities, technical and programmatic uncertainties surrounding them, and his decision rationale.
+He specified coordination dependencies with other WGs, the Navy Lab, commercial contractors, and expected dependencies within the WGs themselves.
+He also directed the addition of WG members in order to ensure the right technical expertise was involved.
+Included in these directions were WG charters, performance milestones, work products to be exchanged, and deadlines.
+It is important to note that this directive memo included a traditional project plan in Microsoft Project format (e.g., a Gantt chart).

-Resistance to New Dependencies: APB-T(01)
+7.4.3 Resistance to new dependencies: APB-T(01)

-After the first two APB development cycles (APB-1[98] and APB-2[99]), the Program Executive Officer, Submarines (PEOSUBS) directed the extension of the new development process to the Combat Control System (CCS).
-The new process was named "APB(T)," and the initial development cycle was to be APB(T)-01.
+After the first two APB development cycles (APB-1(98) and APB-2(99)), the Program Executive Officer, Submarines (PEOSUBS) directed the new development process be extended to the Combat Control System (CCS).
+The new process was named "APB(T)" (T: tactical) and the initial development cycle was to be APB(T)-01.
 This new process was implemented by a different program office using the sonar APB model and involved a similar set of actions at the program manager level.
-New technical architecture choices were made, new dependencies identified and new organizational architecture (dependencies) implemented.
+Technical studies and assessments were conducted, new technical architecture choices were made, new dependencies identified and new organizational architecture (dependencies) implemented.

-The new architecture created new dependencies, which caused friction and resistance.
-Specifically, the architecture changes shifted technical responsibilities and authorities.
-The Navy lab and its main contractor were particularly affected, and their response was to ignore the new dependencies, which resulted in poor performance of the program in shifting to the new APB model.
+The new architecture created new dependencies among participating organizations as well as adding new organizations.
+This caused friction and resistance from some of the participants.
+Specifically, and similarly to the sonar system, the architecture changes shifted technical responsibilities and decision authorities.
+The Navy Lab and its main contractor were particularly affected.
+Their response was to ignore the new dependencies, which resulted in poor performance of the program in shifting to the new APB model.

-Specifically, assigned roles were disregarded, and work products were not delivered, which impacted the work products of other parts of the organization (Navy Program Manager, 2001).
-As an example, over a two month period, attempts were made to get software artifacts delivered to organizations responsible for integration, but the Navy laboratory was late and, in one case, delivered obsolete software.
-As an example, one participant noted,
+Specifically, assigned roles were disregarded and work products were not delivered, which impacted the work products of other parts of the new organization and development process (Navy Program Manager, 2001).
+As an example, over a two month period, attempts were made to get software artifacts delivered to organizations responsible for software integration, but the Navy laboratory was late and, in one case, delivered obsolete software.
+In the context of highlighting problems, one participant noted the different nature of interactions (dependencies) that were needed (Navy contractor, 2001):